Affiliate links on Android Authority may earn us a commission. Learn more.

 In October 2018, Microsoft revealed more information on its cloud gaming service, along with the Project xCloud codename.
 The announcement was accompanied by a video showing what Microsoft said was footage of live game streaming from this service.

-Starting in September of 2019, Project xCloud has been bundled with Game Pass Ultimate and renamed Xbox Cloud Gaming.
+Starting in September 2019, Project xCloud has been bundled with Game Pass Ultimate and renamed Xbox Cloud Gaming.
 As of writing, this is still the only way to access Xbox Cloud Gaming.
-There is no standalone subscription for just the cloud service.
+There is no standalone subscription for the cloud service.

 What are the benefits of using Xbox Cloud Gaming?

 If you’re not already convinced about a hardware-free cloud gaming future, there are a number of reasons why you might want to try out Xbox Cloud Gaming.
 First and foremost, it removes the need for any dedicated gaming hardware at home.
-That not saves you money on an expensive console or gaming PC, but it also saves you space and energy use in your home.
+That not only saves you money on an expensive console or gaming PC, but it also saves you space and energy use in your home.
 Not to mention the fact that you can access it from anywhere with a good internet connection.

 Even if you do have a console or gaming laptop/PC, keeping your games in the cloud means you don’t have to download, install, or update them on your local hardware.
 In an age where games are regularly 80GB or more, the storage space savings can be huge.
 Skipping updates also means more time for gaming, which is great news for casual or busy gamers.

 Committing to Xbox Cloud Gaming also means you don’t need to upgrade any gaming-specific hardware at any time in the near future.
 Hardware upgrades happen on the server side, so you just get to reap the benefits (as long as you have a decent internet connection).
-This has already come into play in many regions, where servers have been upgraded to Xbox Series X blades.
+This has already come into play in many regions, where servers have been upgraded from Xbox Series S to Xbox Series X blades.